 When you’re out of the house in the middle of the day, make sure to lock your doors and windows behind you to protect yourself from burglaries.
 Cash, jewelry, and electronics are among the items thieves most hope to walk off with, according to a University of North Carolina at Charlotte survey of convicted burglars, so keep those belongings secure if you can.
 Plus, use these 13 home security tips that could prevent a break-in.

 To keep your home even safer, home security service ADT has a few more recommendations: Keep a light on when you’re out of the house, don’t leave a spare key where burglars can find it, and avoid any social media posts advertising the fact that you’re traveling.
-Whether you’re home or not, don’t miss these other 7 photos you should never share on social media.
+Next, read about these sneaky signs that your house is being watched.